 22. Het Loo Palace Gardens, Netherlands

-Het Loo Palace, located in Apeldoorn, is a beautiful medieval palace that was built in 1250 for William of Orange.
-The Het Loo Palace gardens are definitely worth a visit if you’re in Holland as they are some of the most stunning gardens in Europe.
+Het Loo Palace, located in Apeldoorn, is a beautiful medieval palace built in 1250 for William of Orange.
+The Het Loo Palace gardens are definitely worth a visit if you’re in Holland, as they are some of the most stunning gardens in Europe.

 What are some of the best gardens in Europe to visit?

-While there are many beautiful and unique gardens located throughout Europe, some standouts include Kew Gardens in London, England, the Keukenhof Gardens in the Netherlands, the Royal Botanic Garden in Edinburgh, Scotland, and the Jardin du Luxembourg in Paris, France.
-Each of these gardens has its own distinct features and attractions that make them well worth a visit.
+While many beautiful and unique gardens are located throughout Europe, some standouts include Kew Gardens in London, England, the Keukenhof Gardens in the Netherlands, and the Royal Botanic Garden in Edinburgh, Scotland.
+And the Jardin du Luxembourg in Paris, France.
+Each of these gardens has distinct features and attractions that make them well worth visiting.

 Which European country has the best gardens?

-There are many different gardens in Europe that are worth visiting.
-Each beautiful flower garden has its own unique features and charms that make it special.
+Many different gardens in Europe are worth visiting.
+Each beautiful flower garden has unique features and charms that make it special.
 If we had to choose just one European country with the best gardens, it would have to be Italy.

 What is the biggest garden in Europe?

 Keukenhof is the biggest floral garden in the world and is located in Lisse, Netherlands.
 The popular attraction has over 7 million bulbs planted in the gardens annually.
-Keukenhof means “the kitchen garden” and is frequently referred to as “The Gardens of Europe”.
+Keukenhof means “the kitchen garden” and is frequently called “The Gardens of Europe.”

 The Keukenhof is only open for eight weeks between mid-March and mid-May.

 During this time, Keukenhof welcomes almost one million visitors from all over the world.
-Keukenhof consists of 32 hectares of land with over seven million flower bulbs and 800 varieties of tulips.
+Keukenhof consists of 32 hectares of land, over seven million flower bulbs, and 800 varieties of tulips.

 There are also many beautiful sculptures throughout Keukenhof.
 In Keukenhof, you can also find a windmill, an old country house, and a Dutch clog shop.

-In terms of actual size, Kew Gardens are the largest botanical gardens in Europe and the world, covering over 300 acres and playing host to the largest living plant collection at a single site – around 17,000 plants.
+In terms of actual size, Kew Gardens are the largest botanical gardens in Europe and the world, covering over 300 acres and playing host to the most extensive living plant collection at a single site – around 17,000 plants.

 What’s behind the primal lure of the garden?

-Gardens are special places for so many different reasons.
-For some, it’s the peace and tranquility that comes from being surrounded by nature.
-For others, it’s the chance to get away from the hustle and bustle of everyday life and to reconnect with what’s important.
+Gardens are unique places for so many different reasons.
+For some, peace and tranquility come from being surrounded by nature.
+For others, it’s the chance to get away from everyday life’s hustle and bustle and reconnect with what’s important.
 And for still others, it’s simply the beauty of being in a place where everything looks perfect.

 No matter what your reason is, there’s no doubt that gardens have a special place in our hearts.
-And that’s why we’re always on the lookout for the best gardens in the world.
+And that’s why we’re always looking for the best gardens in the world.

-Whether it’s a stunning public park in England or a hidden gem in Italy, we want to make sure you have all the information you need to find the perfect garden for your next vacation.
+Whether it’s a stunning public park in England or a hidden gem in Italy, we want to ensure you have all the information you need to find the perfect garden for your next vacation.